NimishRathi/NimishRathi/README.md

 # 💫 About Me:
-<br> Enthusiastic and knowledgeable DevOps Engineer with hands-on experience gained through an internship at ITE Infotec.
+<br> Enthusiastic and knowledgeable DevOps Engineer with hands-on experience gained through an training at ITE Infotec.
 Proficient<br> in AWS Cloud, Kubernetes, Docker, and RHCSA (Red Hat Certified System Administrator).
 Eager to apply my skills and continue<br> learning in a dynamic DevOps environment, contributing to the development of efficient and scalable solutions

 ## 🌐 Socials: